-We are pleased to submit this Governmental Accounting Standards Board (GASB) Statement 75 Accounting Valuation as of June 30, 2020 for the City of Boston.
+We are pleased to submit this Governmental Accounting Standards Board (GASB) Statement 75 Accounting Valuation as of June 30, 2021 for the City of Boston.
 It contains the actuarial information that will need to be disclosed in order to comply with GASB 75.
 Except as otherwise noted, please refer to the City of Boston Actuarial Valuation and Review of Other Postretirement Benefits (OPEB) as of June 30, 2019, dated July 1, 2020, for the data, assumptions and plan of benefits underlying these calculations.
+This report replaces the report dated October 1, 2021 and reflects the updated June 30, 2021 OPEB trust balance.